Every Birth Matters ~ Teaching Code of Practice

-The expectation is that clients (parents and children) and Doulas will not be identifiable by a third-party.
+The expectation is that clients (parents and children) and health care practitioners will not be identifiable by a third-party.
 It is impossible to know if anyone in the training has any connection with a case you might be using as an example, so we must respect confidentiality at all times.

 As the course trainer it is my responsibility to protect and respect the confidentiality of all participants.
 If I am concerned by a participant’s contributions or actions I will raise my concern with the individual if appropriate, this may require me getting further information and support from other services regarding this matter.
 This will be discussed with you on the day.